Brinkerhoff House

 The Brinkerhoff House is located in Wood-Ridge, Bergen County, New Jersey, United States.
 The building was originally constructed in 1792 by George Brinkerhoff.
 In the 1870s the house was remodeled by Henry E. Brinkerhoff.
-The house was renovated and turned into the Wood-Ridge Memorial Library in 1954.
+The house was renovated and turned into the Wood-Ridge Memorial Library in 1954 by Rutherford, NJ architect Edgar I. Williams.
 The house was renovated again and expanded in 2000.
 The house was added to the National Register of Historic Places on July 24, 1984.